redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/provision-aws.md

 - admin_password: (a strong password 15+ characters, ex.
 Ansible=2021!!!)
 - workshop_dns_zone: (setup in your route53 configuration, ex. subdom.redhatpartnertech.net)

-All remaining variables LEAVE AS IS
+All remaining variables LEAVE AS IS (unless you are using a different ec2_region, adjust accordingly)
 ```
 ---
 # region where the nodes will live